 So as the wife of a man who no longer has somewhere to go everyday, where do you start in showing your support?

-1. Teach him how to do the laundry.
+1. Teach him how to do the laundry

 We both recognized that, for the foreseeable future, Del would be available to help out more at home.
 He was always very willing to help me in whatever way I needed him — he just wasn’t always available.
 So, he asked me to show him how to do the laundry since he now had the time.
-I’ll always remember, during his first week at home, him leaving the dinner table upon hearing the dryer buzzer and announcing that he needed to go and “fold his towels!”
+I’ll always remember, during his first week at home, his leaving the dinner table upon hearing the dryer buzzer and announcing that he needed to go and “fold his towels!”
 Del was also able to help with the groceries, the morning school drop-offs, and with dentist and orthodontist appointments.
 I was so grateful for his willingness to help.

 On a more serious note…

-2. Encourage him.
+2. Encourage him

-3. Pray for him.
+3. Pray for him

 What greater gift can I give to my husband than to pray for him — to commit him to the protection and care of the One who knows him more intimately than me, and who loves him even more than I ever could?
 Many times I would not know what to say to Del when he was feeling down or frustrated.
 I knew that his feelings were real, but I didn't want to see him sink into depression.
 Psalm 145:14 says, “The Lord helps the fallen and lifts up those bent beneath their loads.”
 I often had to ask God to meet Del’s needs, because I knew I couldn’t.

-4. Communicate with the kids.
+4. Communicate with the kids

 Del losing his job affected the whole family, not just him.
 When he lost his job, our children were 11 and 15 years of age.
 Any time that Del or I wanted to spend money, our 15-year-old son Ryan would tell us not to.
 He would say “I know it — we’re going to be living in a cardboard box!”
-Recognize the need to let the kids know how you are doing, as it is appropriate to their age.
+Recognize the need to let the kids know how you are doing, in a way that is appropriate to their age.
 Tell them when Dad has a job interview, or even when he gets a call for a potential opportunity.
 And most of all, pray with your children.
-There were many nights we gathered as a family in our daughter Lauren’s room as she climbed into bed and prayed together.
-We would thank God once again for His provision and care for us, and ask again that He provide a job for Dad.
+There were many nights when we gathered as a family in our daughter Lauren’s room as she climbed into bed and we prayed together.
+We would thank God once again for his provision and care for us, and ask again that he provide a job for Dad.
 On more than one occasion I heard Del thank God in prayer for doors that the Lord had closed when he was not chosen for a job, even after several interviews that looked very promising.
 Del was able to model to our kids the Scriptural principle that “The Lord gives and the Lord takes away.
 Blessed be the name of the Lord” (Job 1:21).

 5. Be willing to adjust.

 As much as I needed to support my husband, his job loss did have its affect on me as well.
-Having had the privilege of being a stay-at-home mom while the children were younger, and running my own accounting business as they got older, I am used to having time at home — by myself!
+Having had the privilege of being a stay-at-home mom while the children were younger and running my own accounting business as they got older, I was used to having time at home — by myself!
 All of the sudden I had my husband around constantly.
 Yes, it had its advantages with regards to his help, but it just didn't feel normal.

 I was used to my routines: getting lunches made, children to school, household chores done, getting out the door to see clients – all the things I had been doing for the past 17 years.
 But now Del was home in the mornings, and it always seemed we’d get into conversations about things right when I should have been heading out the door.
 And then I’d come home later in the day prepared to go about my usual routine (reading the mail/emails, making some phone calls, or exercising on the treadmill), only to find Del in our home office, working away on the computer.
 So I would spend some time with him and then start dinner early, as we no longer had to wait for him to get home.